-Who will make financial and health care decisions on my behalf and as I would wish in the case of my incapacity or disability?
+Who will make financial and health care decisions on my behalf and as I would wish in the case of incapacity or disability?

-- These documents can be part of your estate plan and will allow for financial and health care decisions to be made in the event of your incapacity or disability. - Who do you wish to name as attorney-in-fact in your Power of Attorney (also referred to as an

-"agent") to manage financial decisions on your behalf?
-Do you want their authority to be immediate or only in the event of your incapacity or disability?

-- Who do you wish to name as health care agent to make health care decisions on your behalf in the event of your incapacity? - Do you wish to name successor financial and health care agents?
+- These documents are included in estate plans so financial and health care decisions can be made in the event of an incapacity or disability. - Who do you wish to name as attorney-in-fact (also referred to as an "agent") to manage financial decisions on your behalf? - Who do you wish to name as health care agent to make health care decisions on your behalf in the event of your incapacity? - Do you wish to name successor financial and health care agents?